nicohlr/ipychart/docs/docs/user_guide/usage.md

 ### Data

-The `data` argument is the most important of the *Chart* class.
+The `data` argument is the most important one of the *Chart* class.
 Without this argument, the chart cannot be displayed (how to display a chart without data?).
 The `data` argument **must be a dict**.
 This constraint is imposed by Chart.js, which takes its arguments via a Javascript dict.
 This data dict must have the following structure :

 ``` py
 data = {